-All resident students, except for Town House residents, must choose the 14 or 21 meal plan.
-Unmarried town house students must choose the 14, 21, or the town house meal plan (120 meals per semester).
+All resident students, except for town house residents, must choose the 14 or 21 meal plan.
+If the town house is used for single student accommodations, students must choose the 14, 21, or the town house meal plan (120 meals per semester).